 Buckle up for the ride of your life.

-When his dream car is hijacked, a high school football coach is seat belted in to a terrorist death trap and forced to play the unwilling suicide bomber in an Iraqi game of revenge roulette when he must race cross country in 21 hours flat to beat the clock to save his family – and his country.
+When his dream car is hijacked, a high school football coach is seat belted in to a terrorist death trap and forced to play the unwilling suicide bomber in a Jihadist game of revenge roulette when he must race cross country in 21 hours flat to beat the clock to save his family – and his country.

 21 Hours is a high-concept, action-packed, contained-budget thriller.
-Exhilarating and sexy enough for a date night but still PG-13-safe enough for family entertainment, the roller coaster suspense, spectacular stunts and visceral race action are peppered with intense but relatively gore-free fight sequences.
+The roller coaster suspense, spectacular stunts and visceral race action are peppered with intense but gore-free fight sequences, exhilarating and sexy enough for date night entertainment but still PG-13-safe enough for the entire family.

 The film’s four-quadrant audience appeal is buoyed by its huge, organic core audience of worldwide car enthusiasts – a voracious worldwide audience.
 There are over 250 million Formula1 fans around the globe, over 75 million Americans are fans of NASCAR – and 42% of them are women – and there are yet another 20 million IndyCar fans.

 Steve Saleen, the world famous car designer, builder and race car driver, has agreed to build the actual dream car conceived of in the script into a limited, signed edition of 250 – 500 custom 2013 Dodge Challenger Saleen F-16 Super Cars that will be unveiled on dealership floors, synchronized day and date of release with our film.